Call us on 01494 484800

 It can be frustrating and embarrassing if no matter what you do, every shot on a hole goes amiss.
 From finding every bunker on the fairway, to taking half-a-dozen putts to sink the ball, it can be excruciating for both the player and those watching.
 Thankfully, a new rule introduced means you are no longer required by the laws of golf to hole out at every single hole.

 Now a “maximum score” can be applied to each hole on the course by the committee.
-This could be anything from a fixed number of strokes, to two times par, and will be known in advanced.
+This could be anything from a fixed number of strokes, to two times par, and will be known in advance.
 Therefore, reach that limit and you know longer have to continue to attempt to hole out.

 If your tee shot or pitch manages to end up in the rough and is not obviously visible you may be required to search for it.
 However the time you have to locate your ball has now reduced.
 Players now have just three minutes to find a ball before it is declared ‘lost’.
 This means you now have two minutes less search time before having to play that penalty shot.